 Lynn Holley, senior consultant at CBL and a former financial news anchor, interviews founding partners Dennis Culloton and Natalie Bauer Luce.
 These communications strategists offer a behind the scenes glimpse of guiding clients through all manner of crises from global pandemics to boardroom scandals.
 They’ve helped clients navigate cultural changes and political turmoil with an eye toward rebuilding reputations and renewing purpose.

-Lynn Holley (LH): Do you foresee new threats on the horizon to reputation for big business and prominent people?
+Lynn Holley: Do you foresee new threats on the horizon to the reputation for big business and prominent people?
+What is your best guess here?

-social justice, social equity.
-And it’s easier than ever to communicate your viewpoint on an issue it’s the click of a button and that can be a very dangerous combination.
+Natalie Bauer Luce: Let me give you the short answer yes.
+You know we live in such a dynamic time.
+There are so many problems, climate, political, social justice, and social equity, and it’s easier than ever to communicate your viewpoint on an issue.
+It’s the click of a button, and that can be a very dangerous combination.